radiantlogic-v8/documentation-new/documentation/tuning/tuning-limits.md

 6. Enter a value for idle timeout.
 This is the length of time (in seconds) to keep a connection open without any activity from the client.
 By default, this value is set to 0 which means there is no restriction on idle time.

-7. Click **OK**.
+7. Click **ADD**.

-8. Click **Save**.
+8. Click **SAVE**.
 The RadiantOne service needs to be restarted.
 You can restart the service in your environment from Environment Operations Center.

 ## Access Regulation